tlehman/tobilehman.com/content/posts/timelapse/index.md

 I used a pillar supporting the overhang to point this [timelapse camera](https://www.amazon.com/gp/product/B01FJZQONW/) at the tree.
-I bought that camera because of it's low battery usage, and how it uses standard JPEGS on a standard SD card.
+I bought that camera because of it's low battery usage, and how it uses standard JPEGs on a standard SD card.
 That gives me raw material to compress a large amount of time into a nice video.

 Trees are reminders of different time scales.
 They are our ambassadors to the [Long Now](/posts/long-now/).
-The raw emotion of seeing two years fly by in a few seconds is a good approximation of the experience of seeing your child grow up.
+The raw emotion of seeing two years fly by in a few seconds is a decent approximation of the experience of seeing your child grow up.
 It's a good reminder of the finitness of your life.
 It's call to action to do those things you have been putting off.
 Time is finite.
 It's the only thing that can't be manufactured.